neuralsignal/dreye/README.md

 # [WIP] dreye

-## DR(osophila)EYE: color vision package for model organisms
+## DrEye: Exploiting Color Space Geometry for Visual Stimulus Design across Animals

 Dreye is still being actively developed and tested, and documentation will be added soon.
+Currently, we are redesigning some of the API in order to make it easier to use and speed up some of our algorithms.
+Our redesign will be finished by mid-November, but our old API will remain for backwards compatibility

+The current documentation is currently focuses on the old API, but will be updated in the next weeks.

 ## Installation

-After cloning the repository pip install dreye:
 ```
 pip install dreye
 ```

-Installing hardware components:
+## Hardware module

+For the hardware module in dreye the following packages will also have to be installed:

 ```
 pip install seabreeze>=1.0.1